shrinerb/shrine/CONTRIBUTING.md

 * [libmagic]
 * [SQLite]
+* [libvips] - please download the appropriate package suiting your operating system.

 If you're using Homebrew, you can just run `brew bundle`.
 The test suite is best run using Rake: